 Actor / Vocalist

-Ellis began working in theatre at 10, alternating the role of James in the original cast of ''James & the Giant Peach'' by Timothy Allen McDonald, Tony winners Benj Pasek, & Justin Paul, under Tony-winning director Graciela Danielle at Goodspeed Musicals in 2010.
-The following year, he played Marty in Michael Kooman & Chris Dimond's musical ''Dani Girl'' in its development under Scott Schwartz's direction at NYC’s Cherry Lane Theatre as one the first real children to play the role, subsequently playing Colin in Jane Staab and Susan Kosoff's musical adaptation of ''The Secret Garden'' which debuted in Boston at Wheelock Family Theatre.
+Ellis began working in theatre at 10, alternating the role of James in the original cast of ''James & the Giant Peach'' in 2010 at Goodspeed Musicals by Tim McDonald & Tony winners Benj Pasek, & Justin Paul, under Tony-winning director Graciela Danielle.
+The following year, he played Marty in Michael Kooman & Chris Dimond's musical ''Dani Girl'' in its development under Scott Schwartz's direction at NYC’s Cherry Lane Theatre - one the first real children to play the role, subsequently playing Colin in Jane Staab & Susan Kosoff's ''The Secret Garden'' which debuted at Boston's Wheelock Family Theatre.
 From 2011-2012, he played Prince Alexander in "Rumpelstiltskin" by Steve Marzullo at the Workshop Theater in NYC to critical acclaim.
-He won the 2012 IRNE Award in the "Best Performance by a Young Actor" category for his run as Prince Chulalongkorn in ''The King and I'' at North Shore Music Theatre, played John in Tony-winner Phyllis Newman’s adaptation of her late husband (Adolph Green)'s "Peter Pan" musical titled "Flying to Neverland" for American Opera Projects, and was seen in workshops of Glen Roven's adaptation of Dr. Seuss's ''The 5,000 Fingers of Dr. T.” In 2013, he became known as "the kid with the big belt" on Seth Rudetsky's Sirius XM show ''Seth Speaks'' and appeared in a 4-person revue for the City of New York titled ''Welcome to NYC'' with Tony winner LaChanze and nominee Robert Cuccioli.
-In his early years, Gage was also a boy soprano performing and recording new opera by Roven, Tony winner Stephen Schwartz, and more, providing vocals for The Metropolitan Opera's featured contemporary works, and singing roles at Boston Lyric Opera.
+He won the 2012 "Best Performance by a Young Actor" IRNE Award for his run as Prince Chulalongkorn in ''The King & I'' at North Shore Music Theatre, played John in Tony-winner Phyllis Newman’s adaptation of her late husband (Adolph Green)'s "Peter Pan" musical for American Opera Project, & workshopped the musical adaptation of Dr. Seuss's ''The 5,000 Fingers of Dr. T." In 2013, he became known as "the kid with the big belt" on Seth Rudetsky's Sirius XM show ''Seth Speaks'' & appeared in a 4-person revue for the City of New York titled ''Welcome to NYC'' with Tony winner LaChanze & nominee Robert Cuccioli.
+In his early years, Gage was a boy soprano performing & recording new opera by Glen Roven, Tony winner Stephen Schwartz, & more, providing vocals for The Metropolitan Opera's featured contemporary works & singing roles at Boston Lyric Opera.

 Ellis graduated from St. Mark’s School in 2017 where he made Independent School League history by single handedly creating the institution’s first Musical Theatre program in over 20 years which is now part of the curriculum.